Hall of Fame Nominations

 Nomination and Induction

 The National Cowgirl Museum and Hall of Fame honors and celebrates women, past and present, whose lives and relationships with and around horses, nationally and internationally, exemplify the courage, resilience, and independence that also helped shape the West.
 The Museum proudly celebrates living and deceased honorees who represent diverse backgrounds, ethnicities and cultures.

 Nomination Process and Timeline

 Before attempting a nomination, please read the following to ensure that it is complete and correct:

 - To nominate someone for induction into the Hall of Fame, please fill out and send in a nomination form, paying close attention to the instructions at the beginning.
 The nominator must receive permission from the nominee in order to apply.
-Incomplete nominations can result in an exclusion from consideration.
+Incomplete nominations can also result in an exclusion from consideration.

 - Materials that may be included with the nomination form are photographs, newspaper clippings, multimedia items, URL addresses for online videos, or relevant passages from books that include biographical information on the nominee, to cite a few examples.
 If these are sent in, they will not be returned; they become part of the archives.

 - Materials that MUST be included with the nomination packet:

 Three letters of recommendation from individuals or on behalf of organizations that operate in the same professional field as the nominee to provide credible evidence for the nomination.

 - If the nominee is deceased, possibly look to professionals who study her field and can authoritatively substantiate the facts of her life.